Low End Mac Reader Specials

 Although the Pentium Pro on an unleashed operating system (Linux, Win NT) is nearly as fast as a PowerPC 604e running Mac OS, the same Pentium Pro is 36-38% slower under Windows 95.

-Not only has the Mac OS remained consistent across 13 years, but it also runs on the fastest PCs on earth.
+Not only has the Mac OS remained consistent across 13 years, it also runs on the fastest personal computers on earth.

-- the PowerBook 3400/240 runs the same CPU at 240 MHz, making it the world's fastest notebook computer and leaving 166 MHz Pentium notebooks in its dust
+- The PowerBook 3400c runs the same CPU at up to 240 MHz, making it the world’s fastest notebook computer – and leaving 166 MHz Pentium notebooks in its dust

 Mac OS: Several Operating Systems